Need Help Applying for a course?

 As a Higher Level Apprentice, students will gain the benefit of studying for an in demand qualification, alongside developing work based skills at their place of employment to support their learning.
 Higher Level Apprenticeship

 The FdEng in Engineering (with Specialisms) has an industry focused approach, where graduates develop an extensive range of professional knowledge and technical skills.
 The programme has been designed in a more applied nature, and aligns with the needs of the local and regional engineering sector.
 Demand for Manufacturing and Engineering graduates is extremely high, and in particular there is demand for those with level and 4 and 5 qualifications.
 This programme will not only help you gain the qualification to get into this exciting sector, but develop your skills in such a way that you will be well positioned to excel in your career.

 This programme has been designed to ensure graduates develop the skills and attributes to contribute in a meaningful way to local and regional engineering companies.
 There is a focus on developing the broad engineering skills in mathematical and scientific principles, underpinned by a practical and applied approach to developing technical, professional and 21st century skills which are informed by, and aligned with, the needs of industry.
 The programme aims to instil a sense of enquiry, problem solving, and pragmatism through the integration of project based learning, industry relevant teaching and assessment and an introduction to future systems which will ensure a ‘work ready’ and sought after graduate.

-Entrants should have attained a grade C or above in GSCE Maths and English and hold a related Level 3 qualification(s) equating to 56 UCAS points.
+Entrants should have passes in 4 different subjects including a grade C/4 or above in GCSE Maths and English and hold a related Level 3 qualification(s) equating to 56 UCAS points.